National Recognition of Veterinary Registration

-The Act requires that every registrant shall, in each calendar year, by 31st December, pay to the Board, the prescribed annual practice fee for the following year and lodge an annual return in respect of the preceding calendar year including information relating to the continuing professional development (CPD) activity.
-The Board may remove from the register(s) a person who fails to comply with these requirements.
+The VP Act requires that every veterinary surgeon must, in each calendar year, by 31 December, pay to the Board, the prescribed annual practice fee for the following year and lodge an annual return in respect of the preceding calendar year including information relating to the continuing professional development (CPD) activity.
+The VSBSA may remove from the register(s) a person who fails to comply with these requirements.

 Change of Contact Details

-Registrants are also asked to advise any change to their email address.
+Veterinary surgeons should also advise the VSBSA of any change to their email address.

 Applications for Registration as a Veterinary Surgeon in South Australia

-Application forms for registration can be downloaded from the ‘Forms’ webpage.
+Application forms for registration or reinstatement of registration can be downloaded from the 'Forms' webpage.